top of page

 Sympathy Modulation Framework Adam Smith

-Self-interest describes how people weigh their individual preferences.
-The invisible hand is the next step that reconciles the self-interests of many people interacting in a marketplace.
-The weighing process is a natural sympathy-modulating byproduct of our human nature.
-To implement Smith's framework, it helps to consider a marketplace broadly.
-It could be a marketplace to trade goods, like meats.
-But beyond the strictly commercial, it could also be a marketplace of ideas, employment, church, aesthetics, friendships, etc. The invisible hand describes how our individual self-interests aggregate to create an optimal market outcome for all market participants.
+Self-interest, in Smith's framework, is how individuals weigh their preferences.
+The invisible hand is the mechanism that reconciles these preferences among many participants in a marketplace.
+This weighing process—driven by sympathy modulation—is a natural byproduct of our human nature.
+To apply Smith’s concept, it is essential to broaden our view of the marketplace.
+It can refer to the exchange of goods like meat, but also the exchange of ideas, employment, relationships, and more.
+The invisible hand describes how individual self-interests aggregate to create optimal outcomes for all participants.

-These stakeholder preference groups are classified into four broad and sometimes overlapping categories --> Self, Employer (or source of income), Family, and Community.
-As introduced in the previous example, Billy and Connie are motivated by a combination of these 4 stakeholder groups.
-Each group's preferences are located at various points on the selfish ↔ selfless continuum.
-The dynamic self-interested motivations of each group tug between the selfish and the selfless.
-The tugging of different motivations causes us to make priority trade-offs.
-Because differing motivations may create conflict between stakeholder groups, people find making trade-offs very difficult.
+Stakeholder preference groups can be categorized into four broad, and sometimes overlapping, categories: Self, Employer (or source of income), Family, and Community. [x-b] As highlighted in the earlier example of Billy and Connie, they are each driven by a mix of motivations from these four stakeholder groups.
+Every group's preferences are located at different points on the selfish-to-selfless continuum.
+The dynamic nature of self-interest means that these motivations tug between selfish and selfless, leading to challenging trade-offs.
+When motivations from different stakeholder groups conflict, making those trade-offs becomes increasingly difficult.

 How the invisible hand builds from self-interests